danielbloy/pico-interactive-halloween/README.md

 Key planned changes:

+* Fixup TV and projectors to work with Raspberry Pis
 * Remove more wi-fi, using hardcoded cables instead
 * Better sensor/trigger system.
 Fwer false positives and quicker to act.
 * More waterproofing and bigger boxes to hold electronis